Types of Sources Explained | Examples & Tips

 However, they are not always credible sources.
 Many websites don’t provide the author’s name, so it can be hard to tell if they’re an expert.
 Websites often don’t cite their sources, and they typically don’t subject their content to peer review.

 For these reasons, you should carefully consider whether any web sources you use are appropriate to cite or not.
 Some websites are more credible than others.
-Look for trusted domain extensions:
+Look for DOIs or trusted domain extensions:

 - URLs that end with .edu are specifically educational resources.